barr 446 (Tamoxifen 10 mg)

-Tamoxifen is used in the treatment of breast cancer, adjuvant; breast cancer, metastatic; breast cancer; breast cancer, prevention; breast cancer, male (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
+Tamoxifen is used in the treatment of breast cancer, adjuvant; breast cancer, metastatic; breast cancer, male; breast cancer, palliative; breast cancer (and more), and belongs to the drug classes hormones/antineoplastics, selective estrogen receptor modulators.
 There is positive evidence of human fetal risk during pregnancy.
 Tamoxifen 10 mg is not subject to the Controlled Substances Act.

 See also related documents.

 - 10 mg

 - Barr Laboratories, Inc.

 - National Drug Code (NDC):

 |NDC Code||Manufacturer / Repackager|